Inventory Turns as Decisive Competitive Edge

 Using Data Analytics to Improve Emergency Department Throughput

-Presentation Summary This session addresses the patient throughput challenges facing post-COVID Emergency Departments across the country—challenges that directly impact patient care.
+This session addresses the patient throughput challenges facing post-COVID Emergency Departments across the country—challenges that directly impact patient care.
 Presenters will share their experience using data analytics, with the support of AI, to uncover and identify resource constraints within the ED.

 By aligning providers, nurses, and ancillary staff to patient flow, the team was able to optimize departmental efficiency without adding resources.
 Improvements were achieved in key performance areas, including Left Without Being Seen (LWBS), Length of Stay (LOS), and Patient Experience.